DKenefake/spt/README.md

 I am using [rayon](https://crates.io/crates/rayon) to parallelize rendering the scene.

-I am explictly handing a random number generator (from [smolprng](https://github.com/DKenefake/smolprng)), so that the render is entirely determanistic, even with multi threading.
+I am explicitly handing a random number generator (from [smolprng](https://github.com/DKenefake/smolprng)), so that the render is entirely deterministic, even with multi threading.
 This also helps with multithreading as each thread is not fighting for access for the same prng state.

-I am using a different refraction model then the book, I am using instead the approximation proposed by the [photometric blog](https://www.photometric.io/blog/improving-schlicks-approximation/), over the standard [Schlick’s Approximation](https://en.wikipedia.org/wiki/Schlick%27s_approximation) of the fresnel equations.
+I am using a different refraction model than the book, I am using instead the approximation proposed by the [photometric blog](https://www.photometric.io/blog/improving-schlicks-approximation/), over the standard [Schlick’s Approximation](https://en.wikipedia.org/wiki/Schlick%27s_approximation) of the fresnel equations.

 There is a struct, ``Screen``, that is used to hold all the render data, and is responsible for actually writting the ppm image.
 This has been taken from the ``Camera`` struct.